-My academic history is interrelated with my visual art and curating career.
+My academic history is interrelated with my visual art, curating and role lecturing in curating contemporary art.
 Many of my research projects have stemmed from the development of practice based research projects, which have accumulated in assessing how an artistic or curated project works out in the public sphere.
 Most recently my research interests are focused on the role participating in the arts can play in contributing towards the inclusive city, particularly in the climate of increasingly intercultural global cities.

 Doctor of Philosophy, Royal Melbourne Institute of Technology University (RMIT), School of Art, Melbourne, Victoria, thesis on the The City as a Curated Space, 2008-11

 Post-graduate Certificate Art Administration, College of Fine Arts, University of New South Wales (UNSW), Sydney, NSW, 2002-6